 - The pilot assembly or main valve seat threads are leaking.
 Check the casting in the seat area for erosion.

 - The main valve diaphragm was reassembled without the return spring, and the main valve cover holding valve head closed (1/2” thru 4” sizes only).
 With main valve cover installed, loosen all main valve diaphragm bolts (1C) and then re-tighten them.

-Cooney Brothers is a Spirax Sarco authorized distributor.
-As one of their largest stocking distributors in the US, we carry the 25 series Pressure Reducing Valves and their spare parts.
+Cooney Brothers is proud to be a Spirax Sarco authorized distributor.
+As one of their largest stocking distributors in the US, we carry the 25 Series Pressure Reducing Valves and their spare parts.
 Use our Spare Parts Selection Guide to determine the correct item for your size and style valve.
 Please contact us with any questions.